RakeshD-19/NEWS-Website/README.md

 # Features
 ### Dynamic News Display:
 Articles are fetched from an external API and displayed dynamically on the website.
-### Responsive Design:
-The website is designed to be responsive and compatible with various screen sizes.
+### Responsive Design:The website is designed to be responsive and compatible with various screen sizes.
 ### Search Functionality:
 Users can search for specific news topics or keywords.
 ### Filtering: